Military Recruiter Information

 - Report a change of address to their election official, and

 - Assist prospective enlistees and eligible citizens in completing applications.

-- Accept completed voter registration forms and send them to the appropriate State election official by State deadline.
-Forms are not to be sent to the Federal Voting Assistance Program.
+- Accept completed voter registration forms and send them to the appropriate election official by the state deadline.
+Forms are not to be sent to the Federal Voting Assistance Program (FVAP).

 - Provide to each eligible citizen or prospective enlistee, who does not decline to register to vote, the same degree of assistance for the completion of the registration application form as is provided by the office for the completion of its own forms; i.e., application for enlistment, unless the person refuses such assistance.